 - This link will take you to Installed Updates, search for KB3020369 to check if it is installed.
 If the update is not already installed, you can download it from this link KB3020369 for your system type.
 (32 bit or 64 bit).

 - Restart when complete.
 This install should work, now that you have changed your update settings to Never check for updates.

 - The next step is to download KB3172605 (32-bit) or KB3172605 (64-bit).
 Once downloaded, install them.

-- Using steps above change your settings back to what they were before you began this process.
-The updates should have installed and you can revert to using automatic Windows updates on Windows 7.
+- Using the steps above, change your settings back to what they were before you began this process.
+The updates should have been installed, and you can revert to using automatic Windows updates on Windows 7.